-Start with Workout Fuel, then quench thirst with Hydration, and support Muscle Recovery with the branched chain amino acids in After Workout post-activity.
+Start with Workout Fuel, then quench thirst with Hydration, and support a healthy recovery with Muscle Recovery post-activity.
 The products do not contain ingredients typically found in competitive lines, such as whey, caffeine and soy that some have sensitivity to, yet they offer professional level results.